 The Arts Centre is now a renowned landmark and cherished establishment, especially for the Nordic community in South Wales.
 Situated on Cardiff Bay’s waterfront, the centre features an art gallery that showcases local exhibitions and a stylish café and bar with a terrace that overlooks the tranquil, diamond waters of the Bay.

-Fun fact: The famous children’s author, Roald Dahl, was baptised at the Norwegian Sailors Church in 1916.
+Fun fact: The famous children’s author, Roald Dahl, was baptized at the Norwegian Sailors Church in 1916.
 Want more facts?
 Here’s 52 Fascinating Wales Facts

 Cardiff Bay offers a range of activities of the exhilarating variety and when it comes to Cardiff attractions, white water rafting tops the list.
 One of the more thrilling things to do in Cardiff for adults and young people, it’s a great way to bond with your loved ones and make new friends.